Parry-Zhuo/DeliberatePracticeTimer/README.md

-This is a project I created on for my "introduction to python" course, where I was given 2 days to create a project of my choosing in python.
+This is a project I created for my "introduction to python" course, where I was given 2 days to create a project of my choosing in python.

 What is deliberate practice?
 Deliberate practice is a way of practicing that seeks to achieve consistent performance increases through